-The egg white is about two thirds of an egg’s weight.
-The white is about 90% water, with the remainder made up of protein and traces of vitamins, minerals, and glucose.
+- Egg whites: The white is about two thirds of an egg’s weight and is about 90% water.
+The remaining 10% is made up of protein and traces of vitamins, minerals, and glucose.
 Unlike the yolk, egg whites have no fat, so they don’t add richness like a yolk does.
 But egg whites have great capacity to create structure.

 To judge the freshness of an egg crack it onto a plate and look at how it spreads.
 A fresh egg will have a white that looks plump and thickly clings to the yolk.
 An older egg white will be runny and spread across the plate.

 Because of the change in the protein, older whites will whip faster and get slightly more volume.
 But fresh whites whip up to a more stable foam.
 This is why fresher whites are better for egg foam cakes since a more stable foam can rise higher.